Nursing Home Abuse Lawyer in Grand Junction

 • Changes in Mood: Sudden changes in your loved one’s demeanor, such as withdrawal or depression, can be signs of emotional abuse in elder care.

-• Physical Changes: Poor hygiene, weight loss, and bedsores can all be indicators of nursing home neglect.
+• Physical Changes: Poor hygiene, weight loss, bedsores, and pressure ulcers can all be indicators of nursing home neglect.
+Pressure ulcers, especially if left untreated, can lead to serious health complications.

 • Medication Changes: If you notice that your loved one is being overmedicated or lacking necessary prescriptions, this can be a sign of medical neglect.